bagdwr/simpleCalculator/README.md

 # simpleCanculator
-in order to open this program you need to run Main class
+This programm was created for fun. in order to launch this program you need to run Main class.